Peter Parker (The Amazing Spider-Man film series): Fighting Harry and Electro

-Conflict with Electro and Harry Osborn

-As a vengeful Harry begins to conspire with Dillon, who now calls himself "Electro", Peter receives a voicemail message from Gwen, telling him that she was offered the job in England and is heading to the airport to fly there earlier than expected.
+As a vengeful Harry begins to conspire with Max, who now calls himself "Electro", Peter receives a voicemail message from Gwen, telling him that she was offered the job in England and is heading to the airport to fly there earlier than expected.
 Peter manages to catch her and professes his love for her, and the two agree to go to England together.
-They are interrupted by a blackout caused by Electro.
-Peter takes Gwen down where the police are and Gwen helps him adjust his web-shooters to counter Electro.
-Peter heads off to fight with Electro having the upper hand.
-As Electro begins electrocuting Spider-Man, Gwen comes in a police car and hits Electro, against Peter's demands.
-The two defeat and kill Electro by overloading his electricity supply, leading to him exploding into many pieces.
+They are interrupted by a blackout caused by Max.
+Peter heads off to fight, but Gwen arrives in a police car and hits Max, telling Peter he can't keep her away from danger and must let her make her own decisions.
+The two defeat and kill Max by overloading his electricity supply.

-Just after they do so, Harry arrives, now as the Green Goblin, having figured out Spider-Man's identity and wanting revenge for being refused the blood transfusion.
-Goblin takes Gwen and drops her where Spider-Man catches her.
-The two fight at the top of a clock tower, and Spider-Man manages to subdue the Goblin.
-However, during the fight, Gwen falls and is supported by a web-connected to one of the gears.
-Harry is then defeated but Gwen falls again, and Peter tries to save Gwen using his web.
-Though Peter successfully catches her, she dies nonetheless due to whiplash snapping her neck.
-Devastated by his failure to save his girlfriend, Peter ends his career as Spider-Man.
+Just after they do so, Harry arrives, now as the Green Goblin, having figured out Peter's identity and wanting revenge for being refused the blood transfusion.
+Harry captures Gwen and drops her from the top of a clock tower.
+Peter catches her with a webline, but it stretches too far, and her body hits the ground below, killing her instantly.
+Devastated by his failure to save her, Peter ends his career as Spider-Man.

 Five months pass and Spider-Man is nowhere to be seen in New York, as Peter spends every day at Gwen's grave.
 Later, an unknown team of men breaks Sytsevich out of prison.
-Equipped with an electromechanical suit of armor, Sytsevich dubs himself the "Rhino" and rampages through the streets.
+Equipped with an electromechanical suit of armor, Sytsevich dubs himself "the Rhino" and rampages through the streets.
 Peter, inspired by re-watching Gwen's graduation speech, resumes his role as Spider-Man and confronts him.